MONJUVI by is a Prescription medication manufactured, distributed, or labeled by Incyte Corporation. Drug facts, warnings, and ingredients follow.

 Lactation

-Advise women not to breastfeed during treatment with MONJUVI and for at least 3 months after the last dose [see Use in Specific Populations (8.2)].
+Advise women not to breastfeed during treatment with MONJUVI and for 3 months after the last dose [see Use in Specific Populations (8.2)].

 Manufactured by: